deepdomainproblems/deepdomainproblems.github.io/developer-docs/getting-started.md

 3. Commit your changes with meaningful commit messages using conventional commits:

 ```
-feat: add new article on domain modeling
+feat: add a new article on domain modeling
-fix: correct broken link in introduction
+fix: correct the broken link in the introduction
 docs: update setup instructions
 ```